dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/controllers/pid/README.md

 ## Usage #

-Before using this controller, first a trajectory has to be defined and stored to csv file in a suitable format.
-Examples for open_controllers usage can be found in trajectory_optimization/iLQR and trajectory_optimization/direct_collocation.
+Before using this controller, first a trajectory has to be defined/calculated and stored to csv file in a suitable format.

 ## Comments